jdoig/rpi_contact_sheet/README.rst

     ssh pi@rpi
     sudo python cs.py
 ...wait...
-on your machine point your web browser at rpi/contact_sheet.jpg View the samples, make note of the seetings from the sample labels, configure your camera and carry on shooting
+On your machine point your web browser at rpi/contact_sheet.jpg View the samples, make note of the seetings from the sample labels, configure your camera and carry on shooting

 **Usage:**